markthien/simple-data-training-using-tensorflow/README.md

 If you have a lotof data to train your model, then you need less epoch and your prediction should be pretty good.

-Most of codes here credited to git repo here https://github.com/tflearn/tflearn/blob/master/tutorials/intro/quickstart.md
+Most of codes here credited to git repo here https://github.com/tflearn/tflearn/blob/master/tutorials/intro/quickstart.md I have split tlearn into 2 program which are training and predicting.
+In addition, I also make it configurable using json format.